Ro Khanna: China

-NO PAC Caucus
+NO PAC caucus

 In 2017, Khanna co-founded the NO PAC Caucus in the House with two other members, Beto O'Rourke and Jared Polis.
 Three more U.S. Representatives subsequently chose to refuse all contributions from political action committees: Phil Roe, Francis Rooney, and John Sarbanes.
 These members would not fill out questionnaires or pledge positions to political action committees in exchange for contributions.
 Khanna and O'Rourke also introduced a bill to ban PACs from contributing to members of Congress.

 In December 2018, Khanna, constitutional scholar Bruce Ackerman and Senator Russ Feingold proposed a plan for "Democracy Dollars".
 Under the proposal, every American citizen would get $50 to spend on federal elections.
 Khanna has also worked with Republican Representative Mike Gallagher of Wisconsin on reform proposals.

 Khanna has said he believes the Democratic Party needs to rethink its political program by running on progressive issues like free college, Medicare for all, and the removal of corporate influence and money from politics.

 Khanna introduced a five-point reform ban to ban stock trading for members and spouses, to ban all PAC and lobbyist money, to have term limits for members of Congress and Supreme Court Justices, to ban Members of Congress from ever becoming lobbyists, and to have a judicial code of ethics for the Supreme Court.

-$10 a Day Childcare for All
+Childcare

 In 2024, Khanna introduced a universal childcare bill modeled after Canada's system.
 The legislation caps childcare costs for families making under $250,000 annually at $10 per day and mandates a minimum wage of $24 for childcare workers.
 The bill, with an estimated cost of $780 billion over 10 years, allows families to choose between private, public, neighborhood, or home-based childcare options.
 Stay-at-home parents are also supported through the program.
 Providers have the option to participate in the $10 a Day program and receive grant incentives.
 Nothing is mandatory.